launchdarkly/LaunchDarkly-Docs/apidocs/overview.md

 <blockquote>
     <h3><span>❗️</span>Keep your access tokens and SDK keys private</h3>
     <p>Access tokens should *never* be exposed in untrusted contexts.
-Never put an access token in client-side JavaScript, or embed it in a mobile application (LaunchDarkly has special mobile keys that you can embed in mobile apps).
+Never put an access token in client-side JavaScript, or embed it in a mobile application.
+LaunchDarkly has special mobile keys that you can embed in mobile apps.
 If you accidentally expose an access token or SDK key, you can reset it from your [Account Settings](https://app.launchdarkly.com/settings#/tokens) page.</p>
-    <p>The client-side ID is safe to embed in untrusted contexts-- it's designed for use in client-side JavaScript.</p>
+    <p>The client-side ID is safe to embed in untrusted contexts.
+It's designed for use in client-side JavaScript.</p>
 </blockquote>

 ## Via request header